wwnorton/design-system-rfcs/accepted/0002-component-step-indicator.md

 ### Sub components

-- `<Step>` - a visible step with a completed/uncompleted state, a label and an active/inactive state
+- `<Step>` - a visible step with a completed/uncompleted state, a label and a current state

 ## Detailed design

 A fully (externally) controlled and purely presentational component.
-Neither the `StepIndicator` nor the `Step` components handle any sort of state management or event dispatching (other than those inherited from `<div>`'s like onClick).
+Neither the `StepIndicator` nor the `Step` components handle any sort of state management or event dispatching.
 The parent component is responsible of keeping track of each individual steps.
 This component is solely responsibility for presenting said states and other information (labels, etc) to the user.

 ### StepIndicator

-`<StepIndicator>` extends the `React.HTMLAttributes<HTMLDivElement>` without adding any new props, it acts as a simple container
+`<StepIndicator>` extends the `React.OlHTMLAttributes<HTMLOListElement>` without adding any new props, it acts as a simple container with accessibility attributes like `aria-label="Steps"`

 ### Step